WSU-kduncan/s24cicd-nlargent/README-CI.md

 ### How To View The Project Running
 - Open a browser on the host, type in the address bar "localhost" without quotes and press enter.

+### How To Stop The Container
+- docker stop webserv